 When the ladies of Girls Gone Strong get together, you can be sure there will be some glute training!

-A strong butt is something to be proud of, and in honor of your booty, the Girls Gone Strong have compiled this list to help you design your glute training.
+In honor of your booty, the Girls Gone Strong have compiled this list to help you design your glute training.
 Indeed squats, deadlifts, and hip thrusts are amazing for developing your glutes, are the king of lifts, but today we want to highlight a few other very effective glute exercises.